 When it comes to the science, it is important that researchers have become conscious about his or her fundamental conception of the world.
-But even more important is the researchers consciousness about which approaches that he or she will use when creating knowledge.
-These approaches can be defined as fundamental perceptions on the structure of reality and science, which has importance for used methodologies in research.
+But even more important is the researchers consciousness about which approaches that he or she will use when creating knowledge.26 These approaches can be defined as fundamental perceptions on the structure of reality and science, which has importance for used methodologies in research.
 The approach can be seen as the link between the researchers paradigm and the research area.

-According to Arbnor & Bjerke, there are three main approaches that can be identified within business economics, and these are: analytical, actors and system approach.
+According to Arbnor & Bjerke,27 there are three main approaches that can be identified within business economics, and these are: analytical, actors and system approach.
 Further, Arbnor & Bjerke mean that all these can be deduced from different paradigms.
 See Figure 2.2-a below.

-&lt;sup>26 Arbnor & Bjerke, 1994.
+26 Arbnor & Bjerke, 1994.

-&lt;sup>27 Ibid.
+27 Ibid.

 Figure 2.2-a: Different approaches.
 The circle marks our approach.
 Source: Own modification of Arbnor & Bjerke, 1994, p 61-62.

 The analytical approach, which is connected to the first two paradigms, explains reality objectively in a scientific matter.
 Existing theories and techniques are used to do the verification on the hypotheses.
 The effect, of an action, is explained by identifying the cause.
 The reality is divided in elements, which are studied separately.
 The entirety is obtained by the total sum of the elements.
-The result of such a study can result in theories or models of a generalized character useful to be used in other studies.
-Logics and mathematics have an important role within this approach.
+The result of such a study can result in theories or models of a generalized character useful to be used in other studies.28 Logics and mathematics have an important role within this approach.29 searcher uses the dialogue as a tool with the different actors to create insights that he or she can evolve and enter more deeply into.31

 The actors approach is based on the three last paradigms.
 This approach has no interest in explaining.
-Instead, it is interested in understanding social entireties.
-The social characteristics of different actors are evaluated, and how the actors affect other actors that are also a part of the entirety are studied.
-The researcher uses the dialogue as a tool with the different actors to create insights that he or she can evolve and enter more deeply into.
+Instead, it is interested in understanding social entire-ties.30 The social characteristics of different actors are evaluated, and how the actors affect other actors that are also a part of the entirety are studied.
+The re-

-&lt;sup>30 Ibid, 1994, p 68.
+30 Ibid, 1994, p 68.

 The system approach, between the analytical and actors approach, is related to the second, third and forth paradigms.
-Existing system theories from similar systems are used, however not in the same generalized matter as in the analytical approach.
-This is because the system approach makes the assumption that the entirety differs from the sum of the elements.
+Existing system theories from similar systems are used, however not in the same generalized matter as in the analytical approach.32 This is because the system approach makes the assumption that the entirety differs from the sum of the elements.
 The relations and interactions between the elements, but also external factors and varying conditions are essential and can affect the entirety.
 Identifying synergies is also important within the system approach when the sum of the elements can result in more or less depending on a specific situation.
-Within this approach factors are identified, that are affecting the system as an entirety and are shown to be more or less true to its purpose for this system.
+Within this approach factors are identified, that are affecting the system as an entirety and are shown to be more or less true to its purpose for this system33.